Here’s a delightful pairing of Montepulciano d’Abruzzo wine with bitter chocolate, in our Appetibilis friend Sara’s cupcakes interpretation.

 Pour the remaining glaze into a blender bowl, add eggs, sift in wheat, pepper and baking powder, with a pinch of salt.
 Blend until it gets smooth.

-Place the paper cups into the muffin mould and fill them 3/4 full max.
-If a muffin mould is not available, pour the mixture into a 24 cm diameter cake pan or into a ring-shaped mould.
+Place the paper cups into the muffin mold and fill them 3/4 full max.
+If a muffin mold is not available, pour the mixture into a 24 cm diameter cake pan or into a ring-shaped mold.

 Bake at 180 °C, 20-25 minutes.
 Check with a toothpick if ready (toothpick should come out clean).

-Take the cupcakes out of the oven, remove them form the moulds and with a spoon top each cake with Montepulciano glaze.
+Take the cupcakes out of the oven, remove them form the molds and with a spoon top each cake with Montepulciano glaze.

 Serve it with some sour cherries in syrup whose sweet flavour will perfectly match the Montepulciano.

-A shot of ratafià liqueur will be the perfect pairing for these pastry.
+Pairing: A shot of Ratafià liqueur will be the perfect pairing for these pastry.